ParthDesai/parthdesai.github.io/_posts/2015-08-30-go-generic-functions.md

 Reflection in Golang
 --------------------
-Unlike C/C++, in golang every object retains associated type information, even if it is assigned to a `interface` variable.
-This plays key part, while using reflection.
+Unlike C/C++, in golang every object retains associated type information, even if it is assigned to a variable with `interface{}` type.
+This feature plays key part, while using reflection.

 Reflection apis are exposed in golang, through built-in package called `reflect`.